ChainedTears/ByteBot/README.md

 ![Demo Video](demo.gif)

 # ByteBot
-A Discord Selfbot powered by Artificial Intelligence that responds to Direct Messages (DMs).
-It integrates with the Groq API and utilizes discord.py-self for seamless operation.
+A Discord self-bot that responds to whitelisted user DMs and message replies using Groq's API.
+Interactions are logged for tracking purposes.
+Use at your own risk as self-bots violate Discord’s Terms of Service.

 ---